 Kern River Tubing — Kernville

-From August to October, you can tube down the Kern River in Kernville, CA. Rental companies offer inner tube rentals along with a life jacket, optional helmet, and a one-way shuttle ride.
+If you’re planning a California road trip, you just have to stop by the Kern River.
+The surrounding nature is stunning and there are a lot of great photo spots and from August to October, you can also tube down the river.
+Rental companies offer inner tube rentals along with a life jacket, optional helmet, and a one-way shuttle ride.
 Most self-guided rides take about two to two-and-a-half hours depending on the water levels and strength of the current.
 You can also camp right along the river and jump straight in the water if you have your own inner-tubes.
 After all, tubing down the Kern River is the perfect way to cool off on a hot California summer day.

 Also check out: my list of hidden gems in the US.